-- (1) IN GENERAL.-A product may only be tested under this section if the total revenues that are anticipated, or in fact received, by the Postal Service from such product do not exceed \$10,000,000 in any year, subject to paragraph (2) and subsection (g).
-In carrying out the preceding sentence, the Postal Regulatory Commission may limit the amount of revenues the Postal Service may obtain from any particular geographic market as necessary to prevent market disruption (as defined under subsection (b)(2)). - (2) EXEMPTION AUTHORITY.-The Postal Regulatory Commission may, upon written application of the Postal Service, exempt the market test from the limit in paragraph (1) if the total revenues that are anticipated, or in fact received, by the Postal Service from such product do not exceed \$50,000,000 in any year, subject to subsection (g).
-In reviewing an application under this paragraph, the Postal Regulatory Commission shall approve such application if it determines that- - (A) the product is likely to benefit the public and meet an expected demand; - (B) the product is likely to contribute to the financial stability of the Postal Service; and - (C) the product is not likely to result in unfair or otherwise inappropriate competition - (f) CANCELLATION.-If the Postal Regulatory Commission at any time determines that a market test under this section fails, with respect to any particular product, to meet 1 or more of the requirements of this section, it may order the cancellation of the test involved or take such other action as it considers appropriate.
-A determination under this subsection shall be made in accordance with such procedures as the Commission shall by regulation prescribe. - (g) ADJUSTMENT FOR INFLATION.-For purposes of each year following the year in which occurs the deadline for the Postal Service's first report to the Postal Regulatory Commission under sec-

-- tion 3652(a), each dollar amount contained in this section shall be adjusted by the change in the Consumer Price Index for such year (as determined under regulations of the Commission). - (h) DEFINITION OF A SMALL BUSINESS CONCERN.-The criteria used in defining small business concerns or otherwise categorizing business concerns as small business concerns shall, for purposes of this section, be established by the Postal Regulatory Commission in conformance with the requirements of section 3 of the Small Business Act. - (i) EFFECTIVE DATE.-Market tests under this subchapter may be conducted in any year beginning with the first year in which occurs the deadline for the Postal Service's first report to the Postal Regulatory Commission under section 3652(a).
+- (A) the product is likely to benefit the public and meet an expected demand; - (B) the product is likely to contribute to the financial stability of the Postal Service; and - (C) the product is not likely to result in unfair or otherwise inappropriate competition. - (f) CANCELLATION.-If the Postal Regulatory Commission at any time determines that a market test under this section fails, with respect to any particular product, to meet 1 or more of the requirements of this section, it may order the cancellation of the test involved or take such other action as it considers appropriate.
+A determination under this subsection shall be made in accordance with such procedures as the Commission shall by regulation prescribe. - (g) ADJUSTMENT FOR INFLATION.-For purposes of each year following the year in which occurs the deadline for the Postal Service's first report to the Postal Regulatory Commission under section 3652(a), each dollar amount contained in this section shall be adjusted by the change in the Consumer Price Index for such year (as determined under regulations of the Commission). - (h) DEFINITION OF A SMALL BUSINESS CONCERN.-The criteria used in defining small business concerns or otherwise categorizing business concerns as small business concerns shall, for purposes of this section, be established by the Postal Regulatory Commission in conformance with the requirements of section 3 of the Small Business Act. - (i) EFFECTIVE DATE.-Market tests under this subchapter may be conducted in any year beginning with the first year in which occurs the deadline for the Postal Service's first report to the Postal Regulatory Commission under section 3652(a).